MONEY MARKETS-U.S. swap spreads widen on prospect of smaller pandemic stimulus

 * U.S. Treasury to slow increases in issuance

-* U.S. breakevens fall as markets prices smaller relief package (Updates election vote counts, U.S. swap spread, breakeven levels)
+* U.S. breakevens fall as markets prices smaller relief package (Adds analyst quotes, repo and CP details)

 NEW YORK, Nov 4 (Reuters) - Spreads on 10-year U.S. interest rate swaps over Treasuries widened over concerns that the election will result in a split Congress and could mean a smaller stimulus package to counter the effects of the COVID-19 pandemic.